 We go on from there to develop a specialized skillset in pelvic floor.
 This requires additional coursework, certifications, experience and training in the field.

 This helps pelvic floor physical therapists uniquely view dysfunction holistically and as a whole-body approach.

-Here's how I navigate the first pelvic floor physical therapy session with my clients
+Here's how I navigate the first session as a Pelvic Floor Physical Therapist

 On your first day of therapy, we will start with your story.
 How long have you had what you are currently dealing with?
 What else is going on?

 Tell your story.

 We often spend the first 15 minutes of as session going through your story and your history.
 Pelvic floor conditions can begin early in life an be compounded overtime with life events.

 Once you've told your story, we will discuss possible reasons why you are experiencing your symptoms.
 At this point I educate clients using models, analogies, and anatomy.

 We typically start with a vaginal exam for women and rectal exam for men to assess the function, mobility, trigger points, and strength of the pelvic floor.
 Most pelvic floor PT's don't use a speculum or stirrups for for the exam.

 A vaginal/rectal exam is important part of the visit for the therapist to gather information about how the pelvis is being affected by the pelvic muscles.